devslopes/dwa-templates/coding-team-templates/coding-question-sample.md

 > Did you search through past questions (posts) in the channel to find the same problem?
 (Provide links to the threads that are similar to your issue)

 I found a thread with the images display error that is close to my problem.
-My code of the img element seems to follow the submitted version in that thread, but it still doesn't work.
+I double checked the path to image and it's all correct.

 [thread](https://discord.com/channels/747547219586056295/1299077051378307072)